 GE-SeaCo "Sea Cell" Containers

-GE-SeaCo operates a small fleet of extra-wide (2.5m) dry van containers called "Sea Cells".
-These containers have the side ribs on the outside, thus allowing a greater inside width to allow better stuffing of Euro-standard pallets while still being able to interlock with standard 8'-0" wide containers.
+GE-SeaCo operates a small fleet of extra-wide dry van containers called "Sea Cells".
+These containers have the side ribs on the outside, thus giving a greater inside width to allow better stuffing of Euro-standard pallets while still being able to interlock with standard 8'-0" wide containers.
+Sea Cells are 8'-0" wide at the end frames, which distinguishes them from the other 2.5m wide European domestic containers.

-Although they are technically a non-standard size, they do travel around the world mixed in with standard ISO containers.
+Although they are technically a non-standard size, they do travel around the world amongst standard ISO containers.
 They even show up in the United States now and then, so keep an eye out for them.

 GESU 4320537 (top).
 This is the 45' version of the Sea Cell.
 (Photo by Ben de Vink)